Antonov-S/petsoft-app/README.md

 <h2 id="envExample">Environment Variables</h2>

-To run this project, create a `.env` file in the root directory and include the following variables:
+To run this project, create a `.env` file in the root directory and configure the following variables:

 ```
 POSTGRES_URL=